-Congratulations on your child's admission to Loyola University Maryland!
+Congratulations on your admission to Loyola University Maryland!
 The staff of the Counseling Center would like to be among the first to welcome you to our community.
-As the parent of a future Greyhound, we hope that you will find Loyola to be an inspiring, welcoming, and diverse environment that offers innumerable opportunities for your child's personal and academic growth, including through our Counseling Center.
+As a future Greyhound, we hope that you will find Loyola to be an inspiring, welcoming, and diverse environment that offers innumerable opportunities for personal and academic growth, including through our Counseling Center.

 It is our mission to serve as an essential resource to all students for their academic experiences and out-of-class learning opportunities.
 We aim to do this in two primary ways: